canonical/charm-events/README.md

   * blue for generic lifecycle events

 ## Other events
-The obvious omission from the graph above is the [`*-pebble-ready`] event, which can be fired at any time whatsoever during the lifecycle of a charm; similarly all actions and custom events can trigger hooks which can race with any other hook in the graph.
+The obvious omission from the graph above are Pebble events, such as [`*-pebble-ready`], which can be fired at any time whatsoever during the lifecycle of a charm; similarly all actions and custom events can trigger hooks which can race with any other hook in the graph.
 Lacking a way to add them to the mermaid graph without ruining its symmetry and so as to avoid giving the wrong impression, I omitted these altogether.

 `[pre/post]-series-upgrade` machine charm events are also omitted, but these are simply part of the operation phase.
 Summary below: